Low footend beds

 About our Brass Bed Frames

 Brass is the combination of copper and zinc.
-Its best advantage lays in its strength, resistance to corrosion and formability.
-This makes it a material favoured for products with a long-life.
+As a material, the best advantages of brass lies in its strength, resistance to corrosion and formability.
+This makes it a raw material favoured for long lasting hand made products even though it is expensive.
 It is also possible to melt down to recycle and reuse.

 This is the main reason our brass beds are more expensive than other beds which only have a brass finish.
 However, we do consider this an investment and a pure brass bed should keep its value over time.

 Intricate casting details of a brass bed

-The tubes and castings are antiqued and then protected with a clear protective lacquer to prevent oxidation and deterioration of the frame and are maintainence free.
+The tubes and castings are antiqued and then protected with a clear protective lacquer to prevent oxidation and deterioration of the frame and are maintenence free.
 Over time, the brass will tarnish naturally even with a protective coating but it should take more than a few years.